geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-08-05-Windows-Service-Account-Overview.md

 **Where Passwords Are Stored:**
 - **Securely Managed Across Servers:** The password for a gMSA is generated and managed by Windows and is securely stored in Active Directory.
 The gMSA password is rotated automatically, similar to MSAs.
-- **Fetched by Servers:** When a server needs to use a gMSA, it securely retrieves the password from Active Directory.
-The password is temporarily stored in memory during service execution and is less exposed to potential harvesting.
+- **Fetched by Servers:** When a server needs to use a gMSA, it securely retrieves the password hash from Active Directory.
+The password hash is temporarily stored in memory during service execution and is less exposed to potential harvesting.

 **Security Implications:**
 - **Automatic Password Management Across Servers:** Like MSAs, gMSAs automatically manage passwords, but they extend this functionality across multiple servers, reducing the complexity of managing service accounts in large environments.